DRCUOA/ledger-importer/README.md

 One failing-then-passing test is enough for credibility.

-### 9. What you do not need (important)

-You do not need:

-- Statistics.
-- Machine learning.
-- Forecasting.
-- Optimisation.
-- Visualisation theory.
-- Big data concepts.

-If you find yourself reading about those, you are avoiding finishing.

-### The unifying mental model (keep this)
+### The unifying mental model

-This tool turns untrusted files into trusted records by enforcing constraints, preserving raw evidence, and making imbalance visible.
+This tool turns untrusted files into trusted records by enforcing constraints, preserving raw evidence, and making imbalance visible